syncfusion-content/windowsforms-docs/WindowsForms/GroupView/Getting-Started.md

 {% endtabs %}

-4. Items can be added to groupview container using `GroupViewItems` collection property.
+4. Items can be added to GroupView container using `GroupViewItems` collection property.

 {% tabs %}